 What are Cysts?

 Cysts are noncancerous, sac-like cavities typically filled with liquid, pus, or other material.
 They can occur on any part of the body and vary in size and shape, but generally feel like a large pea under the skin’s surface.
 Most cysts do not cause pain or discomfort, but some, especially those that are larger in size, can cause physical harm.
 There are a number of different types of cysts and treatment will vary based on the patient’s medical history and needs.
 Dr. Matthew Barrows and his skilled team of dermatologists and physician assistants are trained to diagnose, treat/or remove bothersome cysts for area patients.
-Call one of our conveniently located offices in the Dallas, Rockwall, Allen, McKinney, and Gainesville areas to schedule an appointment.
+Call one of our conveniently located offices to schedule an appointment.

 Symptoms of Cysts

 Symptoms associated with a cyst vary depending on the size and location of the growth.
 In most cases, cysts are detected by an abnormal lump beneath the skin.
 Some lumps may be painful, especially if they become infected or rupture, while others may be visible, but painless.
 Other symptoms associated with cysts are hardening of the skin near the cyst, as well as a stretching of the skin, depending on how large the cyst is.
 Larger cysts can have specific symptoms such as shifting of organs, physical disfigurement, and emotional distress.
 Small cysts, however, which are the most common, often do not have symptoms or any indication of ongoing growth.